jschaub30/lambda-layers/leptonica/README.md

 # Lambda layer for leptonica

-v1.82
+[Leptonica](http://www.leptonica.org/) is a open source library containing software that is broadly useful for image processing and image analysis applications.

 The lambda layer is [layer/leptonica-layer.zip](layer/leptonica-layer.zip).

-To build for yourself, follow these steps.
+- v1.8.2
+- arm64 architecture

+## Build it yourself
-## Create the docker image
+Create the docker image
 ```bash
 docker build -t amazonlinux-leptonica .
 ```

-## Run the container:
+Run the container:
 ```bash
 docker run -it amazonlinux-leptonica  # the "SRC" container (see script)
 ```

 Edit and run the [`create_layer.sh`](create_layer.sh) script.

-I used a Macbook with an M1 chip, so use the `arm64` architecture in the Lambda function.